Hunting axion dark matter with anti-ferromagnets: a case study with nickel oxide: Outlook

 Our results, together with the previous proposal to employ NiO as a target for sub-MeV dark matter scattering from spin-dependent interactions~\cite{Esposito:2022bnu}, make a strong physics case for the employment of this material as a {\it multi-purpose} target for light dark matter searchers, covering a brand new region of parameter space.

 This also paves the way to a number of further investigations.
 For instance, our study does not deal with magnetic fields that are arbitrarily close to the critical point, as other effects might become relevant when the magnon becomes sufficiently light.
+It is also important to understand how the possible directional signal is affected by the presence of multiple domains in a realistic material, or if other material might perform better than NiO (see, e.g.,~\cite{Marocco:2025eqw}).
+In this second instance, one will have to work out another EFT, if useful.
 Moreover, it is known that NiO features a number of additional light excitations~\cite{milano2004effect}, and that the magnon gaps can also be varied (quite a lot) by applying an external strain to the sample~\cite[e.g.,][]{kim2022giant}.
-Neither of these features are currently included in our EFT and their implications for light dark matter searches have not been explored.
-Finally, to turn this into a concrete proposal, one must address the question of what are the observable signatures associated to the emission of magnons in the NiO sample.
+Neither of these features are currently included in our EFT, and their implications for light dark matter searches have not been explored.
+In particular, if not suppressed by possible selection rules, the other light magnon modes could provide additional channels for axion absorption, which would allow one to cover an even larger region in parameter space.
+Finally, to turn this into a concrete proposal, one must address the question of what are the observable signatures associated with the emission of magnons in the NiO sample.
 This is also relevant in light of the fact that, once a concrete detection strategy is in place, the final excluded region could be different from the ideal one presented here.
 We leave these and other interesting directions for future work.